buvis/docs/src/catalogue/powerdns-admin.md

 ## Description

-A PowerDNS web interface with advanced features
+A PowerDNS web interface with advanced features.

 ## k8 at home search